VenturaNotes/Knowledge/Computer Science/- Coding Problems/Leetcode/Problems/(217) Contains Duplicate.md

 - Time Complexity: $O(n)$
 - Space Complexity: $O(n)$
 - #comment Explanation
-	- The set data structure is implemented as a hash table[^3]
+	- The set data structure is implemented as a hash table
 		- Checking membership in a [[set]] is considered O(1) on average
 		- If there are many [[hash collisions]], lookup time can degrade to O(n) but Python has mechanisms such as [[chaining]] or [[open addressing]]